lemuriad/IREPEAT/readme.md

 * `D3`,`D2`,`D1`,`D0`: Individual hex digits of `VREPEAT_INDEX`
 * `NREPEAT`: The repeat index as an integer literal
 * `NREPEATS`: `VREPEAT_COUNT` as an integer literal

+`#include "VREPEAT.hpp"` undef's these symbols and all others it defines
+so can be used repeatedly.

 </details>